ankitdani/MasterRobot/README.md

 # MasterRobot - An online Comic book store

-Thhe project displays a list of books and movies.
+The project displays a list of books and movies.
 A customer can order a list of items using a cart.

 Phase 1 - Schema design using Oracle - Complete